Tabby concrete: Regions of use

 Tabby was used in the West Indies, including the islands of Antigua and Barbados.

 Process

 The labor-intensive process depended on slave labor to crush and burn the oyster shells into quicklime.
 The quicklime was then slaked (hydrated) and combined with more shells, sand, and water.
 It was poured or tamped into wood forms called cradles, built up in layers in a similar manner to rammed earth.
 Tabby was used in place of bricks, which could not be made locally because of the absence of local clay.

 Tabby was used like concrete for floors, foundations, columns, roofs.
-Besides replacing bricks, it was alao used as "oyster shell mortar" or "burnt shell mortar".
+Besides replacing bricks, it was also used as "oyster shell mortar" or "burnt shell mortar".